Jonathan Boucher: Works

 Boucher was an accomplished writer and scholar, contributed largely to William Hutchinson's History of the County of Cumberland (2 vols., 1794 seq.), and published A View of the Causes and Consequences of the American Revolution (1797), dedicated to General George Washington, and consisting of thirteen discourses delivered in America between 1763 and 1775; Peter Laslett called Boucher "the arch-conservative of the American Revolution" and the work "pure Filmerism, the ablest exposition of the 'patriarchal system' that had ever been made."
 His philological studies, to which the last fourteen years of his life were devoted, resulted in the compilation of A Glossary of Provincial and Archaic Words, intended as a supplement to Samuel Johnson's Dictionary, but never published except in part, which finally in 1831 passed into the hands of the English compilers of Webster's Dictionary, by whom it was used.
 His "Reminiscences of an American Loyalist" were also belatedly published, first in serial form in "Notes and Queries" in the 1870s.

 Family

 He married three times, first in America in 1772 to Eleanor Addison, of which little is known, other than that his wife did not appear to return to Britain with him; they had a daughter named Eleanor Boucher.
 His second marriage occurred in England in 1787 to Mary Elizabeth Foreman, who died the following year.
 His last marriage in 1789 was to Elizabeth James (née Hodgson), a widow to Dr. John James.
 James and Boucher had seven children together, including Barton Boucher.

-His son, Barton Boucher (1794–1864), rector of Fonthill Bishop, Wiltshire in 1856, was well known as the author of religious tracts, hymns and novels, whilst his daughter Eleanor married Edward Hawke Locker, Civil Commissioner of the Greenwich Hospital.
+His son, Barton Boucher (1794–1864), rector of Fonthill Bishop, Wiltshire in 1856, was well known as the author of religious tracts, hymns and novels, while his daughter Eleanor married Edward Hawke Locker, Civil Commissioner of the Greenwich Hospital.